Burnin-pro/Burnin/README.md

 ### 1. Firebase Project

-1. Go to [Firebase Console](https://console.firebase.google.com) → Create project (or use existing).
+1. Go to [Firebase Console](https://console.firebase.google.com) → Create project.
 2. In **Authentication** → Sign-in method → enable **Email/Password**.
 3. In **Firestore Database** → create a database in production mode.
 4. In **Storage** → create a default bucket.